bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hamburger.md

 **Hans Ludwig Hamburger** was a German mathematician.
 He spent the Second World War in England and afterwards was a professor at universities in Berlin, Cologne and Ankara.

 ### Mathematical Profile (Excerpt):
-* Hans had a younger brother, Georg Hamburger, born in Berlin on 10 April 1891.
 * Both Karl and Margarethe Hamburger were Jewish but the two boys were both baptised into the Christian Protestant religion in 1896.
-* The Hamburger family were of high status and their home was a meeting place for many leading academics, scientists and writers.
 * This cultivated conviviality in which he was brought up did much to develop Hans' character and determine the style with which he led his life.
 * At these universities Hamburger attended lectures by world-class mathematicians.
 * It was at Munich that Hamburger undertook research for his doctorate, advised by Alfred Pringsheim.